Can You Actually Build a Sixplex on Your East York Lot? The 2026 Construction Reality of Converting an Older Toronto Home

 Frequently Asked Questions

 No. Four units are permitted as-of-right city-wide, but six units as-of-right currently apply only in the Toronto and East York District and Ward 23 (Scarborough North) — nine wards, in force since 2025.
-A Sixplexes Citywide Study is underway that may expand this during 2026.
+City Council studied extending six units city-wide and declined, so the nine-ward map stands; other wards can gain six units only if their local councillor opts in.

-Mostly no. Leaside sits largely north of Eglinton, which puts it outside the current sixplex wards.
-Leaside lots are generally limited to four units in the main house for now, though that could change if the citywide study extends permissions.
+Mostly no. Leaside sits largely north of Eglinton, which puts it outside the current sixplex wards, so Leaside lots are generally limited to four units in the main house.
+Since Council declined a citywide sixplex expansion, that won’t change unless Leaside’s own ward specifically opts in.

 Often, yes.
 A legal basement dwelling needs roughly six feet five inches of clear ceiling height, and most century East Toronto basements fall short.
 Underpinning lowers the floor to gain that height.
 It’s one of the larger costs on the job, and how much depends on the depth required and the condition of the existing foundation.